 Now, when it comes to such loans they are dependent on many factors including the loan amount, your credit score and your credit history.
 Therefore, if you’ve got a low credit score, you might have some trouble getting these loans from some sources.

-However, if you’re an employee in the public sector or NHS, we bring you our “More than you score” loans.
+However, if you’re in work, we bring you our “More than you score” loans.
 With our loans, you can apply without the need of a credit score.

 Pay Your Credit Card Bills on Time